iconindicators/appindicators/CONTRIBUTING.md

   git clone https://github.com/iconindicators/appindicators appindicatorsgithub     TODO USE TEST FIRST
 ```

-TODO Update the TODO.md file

 TODO Do a release on test repo.

 TODO Should
     https://github.com/iconindicators/appindicatorstest/blob/main/indicatorfortune/src/indicatorfortune/README.md
 have a title (and what would it be)?

 Insert the converted `Git` repository from above to the clone (roundabout way as